niklases/PyPEF/README.md

 conda activate pypef
 ```

-After activating the environment you can install required packages after changing the directory to the PyPEF directory (`cd PyPEF` or `cd PyPEF-main`) and install required packages with pip if you did not use the YAML file for creating the environment (when using conda packages will be installed in anaconda3/envs/pypef/lib/python3.7/site-packages):
+After activating the environment you can install required packages after changing the directory to the PyPEF directory (`cd PyPEF` or `cd PyPEF-main`) and install required packages with pip if you did not use the YAML file for creating the environment (if using conda, packages will be installed in anaconda3/envs/pypef/lib/python3.9/site-packages):

 ```
 python3 -m pip install -r requirements.txt